LisaLi525/Task-Schedule-Automation/README.md

  schedule = "DAILY", starttime = "08:50", startdate = format(Sys.Date() + 1, "%d/%m/%Y"))
 ```

-## Ready-to-Go Code

-The script also includes examples of additional task creation and deletion:

 ## Note
 Replace sensitive information such as file paths, task names, and execution times with your actual data before running the script.
 Ensure that the specified R scripts exist in the provided paths.